MIIMSEKAIST/BayesianOptimization_NCM811/README.md

 The repository combines a random-forest surrogate model, expected-improvement acquisition, categorical precursor selection, bounded numerical process variables, strict iteration guards, and per-iteration diagnostic visualizations.

-> [!IMPORTANT]
-> The current public repository is not yet reproducible from a clean clone.
-The source imports `config.py`, but that file and the initial training CSV referenced by it are not included.
-See [Required local files](#required-local-files) before running the workflow.

 ## Overview